Gender impact assessments

 The Commissioner acknowledges that progress will look different for every defined entity.

-In the interim, defined entities should ensure they are taking steps to consider the intersectional principle of the Act - that gender inequality may be compounded by disadvantage or discrimination people may experience on the basis of attributes other than gender.
+Defined entities should ensure they are taking steps to consider the intersectional principle of the Act - that gender inequality may be compounded by disadvantage or discrimination people may experience on the basis of attributes other than gender.

 This could involve seeking ways to sensitively capture relevant data, ensuring diverse employees and employee groups are consulted in GEAP development, and making sure to research about and consult with diverse communities when conducting gender impact assessments.